phw/PicardBarcodeScanner/PRIVACY_STATEMENT.md

 1. Performing a barcode lookup on MusicBrainz, or
-2. Sending a MusicBrainz Release ID to **MusicBrainz Picard running on your own local network**, on a local IP address you have configured in the app's preferences.
+2. Sending a MusicBrainz Release ID to **MusicBrainz Picard running on your own local network**, on a local IP address you have configured in the app’s preferences.

 ## 2. Data Transmitted During Barcode Lookup